micahkepe/micahkepe.github.io/README.md

 # micahkepe.github.io

 This is the repository for my personal website built using React.
-The website is currently under construction and is being developed to showcase my portfolio and provide information about me.
+The website is constantly undergoing updates and is being developed to showcase my portfolio and provide information about me.

 ## Technologies Used
 - React